MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

 ## DynamoDB Write Types:

 - Concurrent writes:
-    - Two users try to update the same record in the same time
+    - Two users trying to update the same record at the same time
     - The last update wins
 - Conditional writes
     - A write can only happen if a specific condition is met
-    - First write will succeed, second write will fail because the condition wont be met
+    - First write will succeed, second write will fail because the condition wouldn't be met
     - Important: **data is not overridden**
 - Atomic writes:
     - INCREASE BY or DECREASE BY writes